 Analysts Expect Oritani Financial Corp.
 (ORIT) to Announce $0.28 Earnings Per Share

-Shares of Oritani Financial Corp.
-(NASDAQ:ORIT) have been given a consensus broker rating score of 3.00 (Hold) from the two analysts that cover the stock, Zacks Investment Research reports.
-Two research analysts have rated the stock with a hold recommendation.
+Oritani Financial Corp.
+(NASDAQ:ORIT) has earned a consensus broker rating score of 3.00 (Hold) from the two analysts that cover the company, Zacks Investment Research reports.
+Two research analysts have rated the stock with a hold rating.

-Brokerages have set a one year consensus price target of $17.25 for the company and are forecasting that the company will post $0.28 EPS for the current quarter, according to Zacks.
-Zacks has also given Oritani Financial an industry rank of 178 out of 265 based on the ratings given to related companies.
+Brokers have set a 12-month consensus price target of $17.25 for the company and are predicting that the company will post $0.28 earnings per share for the current quarter, according to Zacks.
+Zacks has also given Oritani Financial an industry rank of 116 out of 265 based on the ratings given to its competitors.

-A number of research firms have issued reports on ORIT.
-BidaskClub upgraded Oritani Financial from a “strong sell” rating to a “sell” rating in a research note on Monday, February 5th.
-ValuEngine cut shares of Oritani Financial from a “buy” rating to a “hold” rating in a research note on Wednesday, February 28th.
+Several equities research analysts have weighed in on the company.
+Sandler O’Neill reiterated a “hold” rating and issued a $16.50 price objective on shares of Oritani Financial in a report on Monday.
+BidaskClub upgraded Oritani Financial from a “strong sell” rating to a “sell” rating in a report on Tuesday, March 20th.
+Finally, ValuEngine cut Oritani Financial from a “buy” rating to a “hold” rating in a report on Wednesday, February 28th.

-Oritani Financial (NASDAQ:ORIT) last posted its earnings results on Monday, January 29th.
-The bank reported $0.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.27 by $0.02.
-The company had revenue of $28.19 million for the quarter, compared to analysts’ expectations of $28.80 million.
-Oritani Financial had a return on equity of 10.96% and a net margin of 26.13%. analysts predict that Oritani Financial will post 1.08 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, February 23rd.
-Investors of record on Friday, February 9th were paid a dividend of $0.25 per share.
-This is a boost from Oritani Financial’s previous quarterly dividend of $0.18.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 6.29%.
-The ex-dividend date was Thursday, February 8th.
-Oritani Financial’s payout ratio is currently 104.17%.

-In related news, SVP Philip Wyks sold 10,000 shares of Oritani Financial stock in a transaction dated Friday, February 16th.
-The shares were sold at an average price of $15.95, for a total transaction of $159,500.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Kevin J. Lynch sold 123,395 shares of Oritani Financial stock in a transaction dated Friday, March 16th.
-The shares were sold at an average price of $15.82, for a total transaction of $1,952,108.90.
+In other news, insider Kevin J. Lynch sold 123,395 shares of the stock in a transaction that occurred on Friday, March 16th.
+The stock was sold at an average price of $15.82, for a total value of $1,952,108.90.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director John J. Skelly, Jr. sold 36,933 shares of the stock in a transaction that occurred on Friday, March 16th.
+The stock was sold at an average price of $15.82, for a total value of $584,280.06.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 448,247 shares of company stock worth $7,129,174.
-Company insiders own 12.12% of the company’s stock.
+Insiders sold a total of 448,247 shares of company stock valued at $7,129,174 in the last three months.
+Corporate insiders own 12.12% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of ORIT.
-Gradient Investments LLC acquired a new position in Oritani Financial during the fourth quarter worth about $150,000.
-Stone Ridge Asset Management LLC acquired a new position in Oritani Financial during the fourth quarter worth about $174,000.
-Hotchkis & Wiley Capital Management LLC acquired a new position in Oritani Financial during the third quarter worth about $185,000.
-Teacher Retirement System of Texas acquired a new position in Oritani Financial during the fourth quarter worth about $218,000.
-Finally, Municipal Employees Retirement System of Michigan grew its holdings in Oritani Financial by 58.9% during the third quarter.
-Municipal Employees Retirement System of Michigan now owns 14,460 shares of the bank’s stock worth $243,000 after acquiring an additional 5,360 shares during the period.
-Institutional investors and hedge funds own 63.39% of the company’s stock.
+Large investors have recently made changes to their positions in the company.
+Gradient Investments LLC bought a new position in shares of Oritani Financial in the 4th quarter worth approximately $150,000.
+Stone Ridge Asset Management LLC bought a new position in shares of Oritani Financial in the 4th quarter worth approximately $174,000.
+Hotchkis & Wiley Capital Management LLC bought a new position in shares of Oritani Financial in the 3rd quarter worth approximately $185,000.
+Teacher Retirement System of Texas bought a new position in shares of Oritani Financial in the 4th quarter worth approximately $218,000.
+Finally, Municipal Employees Retirement System of Michigan raised its position in shares of Oritani Financial by 58.9% in the 3rd quarter.
+Municipal Employees Retirement System of Michigan now owns 14,460 shares of the bank’s stock worth $243,000 after acquiring an additional 5,360 shares in the last quarter.
+63.39% of the stock is owned by hedge funds and other institutional investors.

+Oritani Financial (NASDAQ:ORIT) last released its quarterly earnings data on Monday, January 29th.
+The bank reported $0.29 earnings per share for the quarter, topping the consensus estimate of $0.27 by $0.02.
+Oritani Financial had a return on equity of 10.96% and a net margin of 26.13%.
+The business had revenue of $28.19 million during the quarter, compared to analysts’ expectations of $28.80 million. research analysts anticipate that Oritani Financial will post 1.08 EPS for the current fiscal year.

-ILLEGAL ACTIVITY WARNING: This news story was first posted by Macon Daily and is the property of of Macon Daily.
-If you are accessing this news story on another site, it was copied illegally and reposted in violation of United States and international trademark & copyright laws.
-The legal version of this news story can be read at https://macondaily.com/2018/03/26/analysts-expect-oritani-financial-corp-orit-to-announce-0-28-earnings-per-share-updated.html.
+ILLEGAL ACTIVITY WARNING: “Analysts Expect Oritani Financial Corp.
+(ORIT) to Announce $0.28 Earnings Per Share” was originally posted by Macon Daily and is the property of of Macon Daily.
+If you are reading this article on another publication, it was illegally copied and republished in violation of United States & international trademark and copyright law.
+The legal version of this article can be read at https://macondaily.com/2018/03/28/analysts-expect-oritani-financial-corp-orit-to-announce-0-28-earnings-per-share.html.

 About Oritani Financial